MellowFelllow/Cloud-Resume-Challenge---Azure/README.md

 May 25, 2024

 Today I created an Azure subscription and began making resources!
-I created a storage account which was very straightforward.
+I created a very straightforward storage account.
 From there, I enabled the Static website option which created a $web container. from there, uploading the index.html, my CSS and images was very easy and the site is now officially hosted online at: https://jamescooperresume.z13.web.core.windows.net/

 While this is all very nice, it could load faster and be more secure, the next step will be enabling a Content Delivery Network.
 It will also be nice to have a custom domain that better suits my needs, which will also follow.

 ---------------------------------------------------------------------------------
+May 28, 2024

+Today's focus is on securing my website, the only person who should make a mess of my website is me!

+I will be using Azure CDN to among other benefits, secure my website and provide that beautiful 'S' at the end of my HTTP.
+A CDN, or Content Delivery Network offers several other benefits, such as better performance and scaling, however, given the scope of this project, they are largely marginal benefits compared to securing the website.

+This took slightly longer than anticipated as the Azure Frontdoor and CDN options are barred for Free-Tier accounts.
+However, once I upgraded to a pay-as-you-go account, the CDN was created as expected.
+Next session I will be creating an Azure DNS zone, then purchasing a Domain name from a registrar and pointing it toward the Azure DNS.
+As much as https://jamescooperresume.z13.web.core.windows.net just rolls off the tongue, I think something a little more bespoke might be nice.